Kochurovskyi/Deep_Neural_Network_Projects/Courses (COURSERA)/readme.md

 3. Week3 - [Hyperparameter tuning, Batch Normalization and Programming Frameworks](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/1.%20Neural%20Networks%20and%20Deep%20Learning/Week%204)

 ## Course 3.
 [Structuring Machine Learning Projects](https://github.com/Kochurovskyi/Deep_Neural_Network_Projects/tree/main/Courses%20(COURSERA)/3.%20Structuring_Machine_Learning_Projects)

+You will learn how to build a successful machine learning project.
+If you aspire to be a technical leader in AI, and know how to set direction for your team's work, this course will show you how.

+Much of this content has never been taught elsewhere, and is drawn from my experience building and shipping many deep learning products.
+This course also has two "flight simulators" that let you practice decision-making as a machine learning project leader.
+This provides "industry experience" that you might otherwise get only after years of ML work experience.
+After 2 weeks, you will: - Understand how to diagnose errors in a machine learning system, and - Be able to prioritize the most promising directions for reducing error - Understand complex ML settings, such as mismatched training/test sets, and comparing to and/or surpassing human-level performance - Know how to apply end-to-end learning, transfer learning, and multi-task learning I've seen teams waste months or years through not understanding the principles taught in this course.
+I hope this two week course will save you months of time.
+This is a standalone course, and you can take this so long as you have basic machine learning knowledge.
+This is the third course in the Deep Learning Specialization.

 1. Week1 - [Introduction to ML Strategy](https://github.com/enggen/Deep-Learning-Coursera/blob/master/Structuring%20Machine%20Learning%20Projects/Week%201%20Quiz%20-%20Bird%20recognition%20in%20the%20city%20of%20Peacetopia%20(case%20study).md)
          - Setting up your goal